The General Graph Matching Game: Approximate Core: Introduction

 When restricted to bipartite graphs, the matching game is called the {\em assignment game}.
 The classic paper of Shapley and Shubik \cite{Shapley1971assignment} characterized profit-sharing methods that lie in the core of such games by using ideas from matching theory and LP-duality theory and their highly non-trivial interplay; in particular, the core is always non-empty.

 On the other hand, for games defined over general graphs, the core is not guaranteed to be non-empty, see Section for an easy proof.
 The purpose of this paper is to salvage the situation to the extent possible by giving a notion of approximate core for such games.
 The approximation factor we achieve is $2/3$.
 This is best possible, since it is the integrality gap of the underlying LP; this follows easily from an old result of Balinski \cite{Balinski1965integer} characterizing the vertices of the polytope defined by the constraints of this LP.
-It turns out that the constraints of dual of this LP must be respected by any profit-sharing mechanism.
+It turns out that an optimal integral solution to this LP gives the worth of the game and the constraints of dual of this LP must be respected by any profit-sharing mechanism.

 An interesting feature of our profit-sharing mechanism is that it restricts only the most severely constrained agents to a multiplier of $2/3$, and the less severely constrained an agent is, the better is her multiplier, all the way to 1; bipartite graphs belong to the last category.
 One way of stating the improved factor is: if the underlying graph has no odd cycles of length less than $2k+1$, then our factor is ${{2k} \over {2k+1}}$.